arlac77/pratt-parser/README.md

 ### tokens

-delivers tokens from the input.
+Delivers tokens from the input.

 #### Parameters